 Our Raw Chocolate

-The difference between "conventional" and "raw" chocolate first and foremost is the taste.
+The difference between "conventional" and our "raw" chocolate first and foremost is the taste.
 Raw chocolate lets you experience how cacao, the mother of all superfoods, tastes naturally.
 The difference in taste is due to the completely different way of producing raw chocolate.

 Conventional Chocolate Production

 To understand the difference, let`s start with a little introduction of conventional chocolate production.
 This process can be divided in 10 steps:

-The chocolate making process starts with getting the pods from the tree (1), opening them to get the beans out of the pulp (2), then the beans are laid down on big banana leaves for fermentation (3).
-Then beans are dried in the sun (4), then usually roasted (5), and then separated from their outer shel (6).
+The chocolate making process starts with getting the pods from the tree (1), opening them to get the pulp out of the cacao pod (2), then the beans are laid down on big banana leaves for fermentation (3).
+Then beans are dried in the sun (4), then usually roasted on high temperatures like 130 degrees for about 30-50 minutes (5), and then separated from their outer shell (6).
 Now, the cacao nibs are ready for grinding (7).
 Afterwards, the cacao can be sterilized, that can take up to 72 hours (8).
 After that, the cacao is walzed and pressed (9) and to make the chocolate very smooth the cacao is conched at the end (10).

 Lovechock does things differently.
-Lovechock produces RAW cacao that is processed as little as possible:
+Lovechock produces raw chocolate that is processed as little as possible:

-As you can see comparing both graphics, we skip 4 steps from the conventional chocolate production.
-Thus, our RAW cacao is not roasted, not sterilized, not waltzed and not conched.
-Lovechock cacao is processed as little as possible produced at low temperatures to preserve its unique taste.
+As you can see comparing both graphics, step 4 is different from the conventional chocolate production, where we only roast 2-3 minutes to get the shell separated from the rest of the cacao bean.
+While doing we keep the inside of the cacao bean raw.
+Thus, our raw chocolate is only light shell roasted, not sterilized, not walzed and not conched.
+Lovechock cacao is processed as little as possible to preserve its unique taste.